Skip to main content

 6. Click Save.

 7. Wait for the resource record to propagate to the DNS servers.
-Distribution can take from TTL groups up to 72 hours.
-The TTL of the resource record group can be viewed in control panel under DNS on the zone page.
+Propagation can take up to 72 hours from the TTL of the group.
+You can view the TTL of a resource record group in control panels under DNSDomain zones → zone page.

-8. Optional: check resource record.
-If the resource record has not appeared on the DNS servers 72 hours after creation, create a ticket.
+8. Optional: check the resource record.
+If the resource record has not appeared on the DNS servers 72 hours after creation, file a ticket.

 Available resource record types

-AAssociates a domain name with the IP address of a server on an IPv4 network.
-Until an A record is created for the domain, the site will not work
+АAssociates a domain name with the IP address of a server on an IPv4 network.
+Unless an A-record is created for the domain, the site will not work

-AAAAAssociates the domain name with the IP address of a server on an IPv6 network.
+AAAAAssociates a domain name with the IP address of a server on an IPv6 network.
 Unless an AAAA record is created for the domain, the site will not work

-CAAIndicates certificate authorities that are allowed to issue SSL certificates for this domain name.
-If multiple centers can issue certificates for a domain, a CAA record must be created for each center
+CAAIndicates certificate authorities that are allowed to issue TLS(SSL) certificates for this domain name.
+If multiple CAs can issue certificates for the domain, a CAA record must be created for each CA

-DNAMEBinds all subdomains to the main (canonical) domain so that they point to the IP address of the main domain.
+DNAMEBinds all subdomains to the main (canonical) domain so that they lead to the IP address of the main domain.

 MXIndicates the server to receive incoming mail for the domain.
-If the domain has multiple mail servers, an MX record must be created for each server with a priority for load balancing
+If the domain has multiple mail servers, an MX record must be created for each server, indicating the priority for load balancing

 NSIndicates the DNS servers where the domain name resource records are stored.
-If records are stored on multiple DNS servers, an NS record must be created for each DNS server.
-When adding a domain to DNS hosting (actual), the necessary NS records are added automatically and cannot be edited or deleted
+When you add a domain to DNS hosting (actual), NS records for the domain are created automatically and cannot be edited or deleted.
+You can only create NS records for a subdomain

 SOAContains information about the domain zone, created automatically when the zone is created in DNS hosting (actual).
-SOA entry cannot be edited or deleted
+SOA record cannot be edited or deleted

 SRVSpecifies the location — hostname and port number of servers for specific services.
-Each SRV record also specifies the server priority and record weight for load balancing between servers
+For each SRV record, it also specifies the server priority and record weight for load balancing between servers

-SSHFPContains the key fingerprint used by the server when connecting over SSH
+SSHFPContains the key fingerprint that is used by the server when connecting via SSH protocol

 SVCBContains data for establishing a connection to the site: preferred protocol and its version, IP addresses and ports

-HTTPSSpecialized counterpart of the SVCB record for establishing a connection over HTTPS
+HTTPSSpecialized analog of SVCB record for HTTPS connection establishment

 TXTContains any textual information to be added to the domain settings.
 For example, it can store a unique token to validate domain rights or a DKIM key for outgoing mailings